 Here's a quick video where I discuss some different options I've been playing lately:

-Want to check the insides of some of my most popular sizes?
+Check the insides of some of my most popular sizes!

 I also think it's important to have a mouthpiece that looks good!
 To do this, I've developed a number of blanks (outside shapes) to balance weight, resistance, and player feedback to make your playing more enjoyable and more efficient!

-Below is a video from a live session where Trent discusses the mouthpiece blank options ACB offers!
+This video is a live session where I discuss the mouthpiece blank options we offer at ACB!

 Most of our ACB mouthpieces are in stock in the standard blank.
 Other ACB blanks are custom made to order and may not be in stock.
 Please review the comparison sheet for size equivalencies.